TheHuman00/chrony-stats/README.md

    ```

 2. **View the Output**:
-   - The HTML report is generated at `/var/www/chrony-network-stats/index.html`
+   - The HTML report is generated at `/var/www/html/chrony-network-stats/index.html`
    - Serves this file via a web server (e.g., Apache or Nginx)

    [See here how to serve via nginx in localhost](nginx.md)

 3. **Monitor Logs**:
    Check `/var/log/chrony-network-stats.log` for execution details and errors.

+### About responsiveness and large screens

+Set `DISPLAY_PRESET` to `2k` or `4k` if the main container looks too small on high-resolution displays.
+The preset will:
+- Increase the max width of the main container
+- Increase the base font size
+- Generate larger graph images to keep them sharp on big screens

 ## Setting up a crontab (Run every 5 minutes)